Pages

 In fact, ConAngra Foods claims to trace the origins of its Ranch Style brand of beans all the way back to 1872, though they were not introduced though mass marketing to the general public until 1934.

 Nowadays, I guess to be more appropriate and politically correct, it now says "Appetite Pleasin'."
-Well I rather like the husband pleasin' and I can guarantee you that The Cajun loves 'em, so that's what I called 'em!
+Well I rather like the husband pleasin' and I can guarantee you that The Cajun loves 'em!

 Meanwhile, cook ground beef or sausage until browned; drain off excess oil and add the onion, bell pepper and garlic, cooking another 2 minutes.
 Add beans and all of the remaining ingredients except for the tomatoes; simmer for 30 minutes.
 Add the tomatoes and simmer another 30 minutes.
 Taste and adjust seasonings.
 Please note, step by step are pics from an Instant Pot cook.
 See directions at the bottom of recipe.